AlmaCuevas/EEG-Classifiers-Ensemble/README.md

 ## Processing Methods

-### LMDA-net
-LMDA-net is a lightweight neural network model integrated with multi-dimensional attention modules.
-This network was evaluated on four high-impact public datasets, including motor imagery and P300-speller tasks.
-Notably, the LMDA-net reduced the convolution kernels in the special convolutional layer, which has advantages in preventing overfitting and preserving information from different domains of EEG signals.
-The LMDA-net demonstrates its advantages in online testing scenarios, offering better accuracy than other BCI scenarios [1].

 ### LSTM
 Abdulghani, Walters, and Abed [2], Agarwal and Kumar [3], and Kumar and Scheme [4] use Long-Short Term Memory (LSTM) to classify speech imagery.
 An LSTM, a recurrent neural network, can learn long-term dependencies between the discrete steps in a time series data.
 The code used was obtained from GitHub by [5].

-### CCSPNET
-CCSPNet (Convolutional Common Spatial Pattern Network), applied in MI, is a subject-independent BCI framework that utilizes a wavelet kernel convolutional neural network and a temporal convolutional neural network to represent and extract spectral features of EEG signals to classify them with linear discriminant analysis [6].

 ### XDAWN+RG
 The XDAWN spatial filter and Riemannian Geometry classifier (RG) algorithm [7] achieved an accuracy of 0.836.
 Riemannian